Skip to main content

 I was scanning the internet for anything: art, dresses, makeup, recipes, DIY, designing, music, self-help, audiobooks, spirituality, or anything I could find interesting and creative.
 Was I honing my skills, upgrading myself, or simply entertaining?

-As a young girl, I remember getting up early to finish breakfast to sit before the television on Sundays to watch my favorite Star Trek undisturbed.
-It was fascinating to be onboard the starship USS Enterprise with Captain Kirk, Spock, and the crew to 'explore new worlds and civilizations.
-To boldly go where no man has gone before'.
+As a young girl, I remember getting up early to finish breakfast and sitting in front of the television on Sundays to watch my favorite Star Trek episodes undisturbed.
+It was fascinating to be on board the starship USS Enterprise with Captain Kirk, Spock, and the crew, exploring new worlds and civilizations.
+To boldly go where no man has gone before.

 I now have to reach out to my phone to explore the new world and the new civilizations.
 It is all on that handheld device, as virtual as real.